WeblateOrg/weblate/docs/admin/install/docker.rst

 .. envvar:: WEBLATE_SITE_TITLE

-    Configures the site-title shown on the heading of all pages.
+    Changes the site-title shown in the header of all pages.

 .. envvar:: WEBLATE_SITE_DOMAIN